Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 The Mountain Spring Festival thrives on folkloristic performances by various groups.
 These include a yodeling group, a traditional costume group, alphorn blowers, a country band and the Schlitzohre Rüschegg Schwyzerörgeli quartet.

-For the jazz brunch, offered between 9:00 am and 1:30 pm at Berghaus Männlichen, there will be musical entertainment from 10:00 am to 2:30 pm by the Full Steam Jazzband.
-To make a reservation, call this number: Reservations required by calling +41 33 853 10 68.
+For the jazz brunch, which is offered between 9:00 am and 1:30 pm at Berghaus Männlichen, there will be musical entertainment from 10:00 am to 2:30 pm by the Full Steam Jazzband.

-On Tuesdays and additionally on August 01 (National Holiday), the barbecue starts with the 19:00 mountain trip from Web'ngen and ends with the valley trip at 21:45.
-Connections to and from Lauterbrunnen are available Registration by 12:00 noon the day before by e-mail to email@example.com or by phone +41 33 855 29 33.
-Advance payment or credit card guarantee is required
+On Tuesdays and additionally on August 01 (National Holiday), the barbecue starts with the 19:00 mountain trip from Wengen and ends with the valley trip at 21:45.
+Connections to and from Lauterbrunnen are available

-The Lauberhornrennen takes place every year in January on the Männlichen.
-It lasts three days and a visit can be well combined with a ski day at Männlichen.
+The Lauberhorn race takes place on Männlichen every year in January.
+It lasts three days and a visit can easily be combined with a ski day at Männlichen.

 Eiger Ultra Trail